-- Welfare and Humanitarian (paragraph 1)
+- Welfare and Humanitarian

-- Health Care (paragraph 2)
+- Health Care

-- Land and Housing (paragraph 3)
+- Land and Housing

-- Education and Development (paragraph 4)
+- Education and Development

-- Religion, Belief or Philosophy (paragraph 5)
+- Religion, Belief or Philosophy

-- Cultural (paragraph 6)
+- Cultural

-- Conservation, Environment and Animal Welfare (paragraph 7)
+- Conservation, Environment and Animal Welfare

-- Research and Consumer Rights (paragraph 8)
+- Research and Consumer Rights

-- Sport (paragraph 9)
+- Sport

-- Providing of Funds, Assets or Other Resources (paragraph 10)
+- Providing of Funds, Assets or Other Resources

-- General (paragraph 11)
+- General

-Specific activities qualifying as PBAs are listed under each category heading (see Annexure A).
+Specific activities that qualify as PBAs are listed under each category heading (see Annexure A).
 A PBO that carries on one or more PBAs may qualify for exemption from the payment of transfer duty provided the requirements of section 9(1)(c) of the Transfer Duty Act are met.